mc-datapacks/staff-guideline/src/review_global_ignore.md

 ## Note

-Since Global Ignoring Tag convention is an opt-in system, if the datapacker insist that their entity shouldn't have global ignoring tag.
+Since Global Ignoring Tag convention is an opt-in system if the datapacker insist that their entity shouldn't have global ignoring tag.
 They will still pass.
-There is no such exception in Entity Selection part, however.
+There is no such exception in the Entity Selection part, however.